SuperElastix/SimpleElastix/Documentation/README.md

 Documentation
 =============

 This is the source code for the project documentation at [simpleelastix.readthedocs.org](http://simpleelastix.readthedocs.org/).
-The code can be found in the [Examples](../Examples) directory.
 If you want to contribute, you can build the documentation locally by installing sphinx:

 ```bash
 $ sudo apt-get install python-sphinx